OhMyGuus/BetterCrewLink/README.md

 - You can actually press the mute key/deafen key while clicked on BetterCrewLink.
 - Your mouse doesn't start to lag because of the buggy input hook.
 - Changing the speaker setting does actually something unlike original CrewLink where it is always using the default output.
 - Compatible with CrewLink 2.0
 - Microphone echo cancellation.
 - Microphone noise suppression.
 - More overlay positions and you can set the overlay to the top/bottom and you can set it so it shows everyone even when they aren't talking.
 - You can set the lobby up so only death people can talk. (normal lobbies but then with death talk)
-- Support for new version of Among Us. (v2021.3.31.3)
+- Support for new version of Among Us. (v2021.3.31.3 and v2021.4.1)
 - Support for custom colors. (mods that add more colors)
+- Support for Linux.
+(BETA)
 - Support for mobile.
 (BETA)
 ```